nowjordanhappy/AllTooValidatorSwift/README.md

 [![Platform](https://img.shields.io/cocoapods/p/AllTooValidatorSwift.svg?style=flat)](https://cocoapods.org/pods/AllTooValidatorSwift)

 Validator using the Chain of Responsibility pattern.
-This is a Kotlin validator that uses the Chain of Responsibility pattern to add validations for inputs or other values.
+This is a Swift validator that uses the Chain of Responsibility pattern to add validations for inputs or other values.

 <img src="https://github.com/nowjordanhappy/AllTooValidatorSwift/blob/main/alltoovaldiation-demo.gif" width="300px">